fuse-open/docs/articles/basics/introduction-to-fuse.md

 The goal of this module is to give you a good understanding of what makes up a Fuse app, and to gain some practical knowledge in the process.

-[callout info]
-We will also cover how JavaScript fits in with Fuse, so some experience with JavaScript will be helpful in that section.
+> [callout_info] We will also cover how JavaScript fits in with Fuse, so some experience with JavaScript will be helpful in that section.
-[/callout]

 ## New project